-It is the duty of the court to consider the results and consequences of any proposed construction and not so construe a statute as will result in unreasonable or absurd consequences . . .
+It is the duty of the court to consider the results and consequences of any proposed construction and not so construe a statute as will result in unreasonable or absurd consequences

-From this perspective, it is obvious that the most reasonable interpretation of the statute, and the only one that does not result in unreasonable or absurd consequences, is that these statutes criminalize the acts . . . when perpetrated on any child under the age of 16, not just the legitimate descendants of the offender.
-To rule otherwise would lead to the absurd result of de-criminalizing the molestation of a step-child, an illegitimate child, or any other child who was not the "legitimate descendant.92
+...
+From this perspective, it is obvious that the most reasonable interpretation of the statute, and the only one that does not result in unreasonable or absurd consequences, is that these statutes criminalize the acts ... when perpetrated on any child under the age of 16, not just the legitimate descendants of the offender.
+To rule otherwise would lead to the absurd result of de-criminalizing the molestation of a step-child, an illegitimate child, or any other child who was not the "legitimate descendant" of a defendant.92

 Similarly, in Holy Trinity v.
-United States, Congress passed a crystal clear law that "it shall be unlawful . . . to . . . in any way assist or encourage the importation or migration, of any . . . foreigner . . . into the United States . . . to perform labor or service of any kind[.]"
-93 The statute did, however, make very specific exceptions for "professional actors, artists, lecturers, singers, and domestic servants," which further "strengthens the idea that every other kind of labor and service was intended to be reached by the first section" of the statute and, consequently, its importation into the United States was prohibited.94
+United States, Congress passed a crystal-clear law that "it shall be unlawful . . . to . . . in any way assist or encourage the importation or migration, of any . . . foreigner . . . into the United States . . . to perform labor or service of any kind."93 The statute did, however, make very specific exceptions for "professional actors, artists, lecturers, singers, and domestic servants," which further "strengthen[ed] the idea that every other kind of labor and service was intended to be reached by the first section" of the statute and, consequently, its importation into the United States was prohibited.94

-Despite the unambiguous language and, therefore, the legislature's clear intent to prevent foreign workers (save for certain performance artists and servants) from coming to the United States, the Court actually permitted the importation of a pastor from England.95 How could it do so given the legislative-intent proxy to the contrary?
-Quite simply, it violated the legislature's intent in order to avoid "the absurd results which follow from giving such broad meaning to the words"-specifically, "labor or service of any kind" which, the Court believed, should not include pastoral services.96
+Despite the unambiguous language and, therefore, the legislature's clear intent to prevent foreign workers (save for certain performance artists and servants) from coming to the United States, the Court actually permitted the importation of a pastor from England.
+How could it do so, given the legislative-intent proxy to the contrary?
+Quite simply, it violated the legislature's intent in order to avoid "the absurd results which follow from giving such broad meaning to the words"-specifically, "labor or service of any kind" which, the Court believed, should not include pastoral services.
+How there is a service of the services of the court believed, should not include pastoral services.

-As these cases demonstrate, "avoiding absurd results may not implement, but instead may undermine, the only relevant expression of legislative intent."97 But that doesn't mean the courts will admit what they are doing.
-When violating the legislature's intent, courts may go to great lengths to try to convince us they are not doing the very thing they are obviously doing.
+As these cases demonstrate, "avoiding absurd results may not implement, but instead may undermine, the only relevant expression of legislative intent."
+But that doesn't mean the courts will admit what